 Nearly every organ and tissue of the human body has an internally ticking clock: the heart, the liver, the lung, the muscle, and of course, the brain.

-Someone with a broken body clock brought on by an inherited genetic mutation (such as advanced phase sleep disorder, ASPS) or after decades of shift work (shift work disorder, SWD) can’t fall asleep at a normal time or can’t get deep sleep.
+Someone with a broken body clock due to an inherited genetic mutation, or after decades of shift work, often can’t fall asleep at a normal time or can’t get deep sleep.

-The body clock is very important, it even determines when the best time to exercise is.
+The body clock is very important, it even determines the best time to exercise for your body.

 Light is the most potent means for our brain and body clocks to “WAKE UP!”
 Light in the morning sends a very strong signal to the brain that we should be awake and helps to minimize afternoon slumps.

 Dr. Allison Brager is a neuroscientist specializing in the physiology and genetics of sleep and performance.
-She is author of Meathead: Unraveling the Athletic Brain, which debunks the myth of the "dumb jock" and serves as a manual for optimizing athletic performance through neuroscience.
+Outside of work she enjoys Crossfit and other forms of fitness.